 Liam’s ability to analyse complex problems involving legal, financial, and strategic domains has been invaluable to the board, as has his ability to understand and simplify complex scenarios without overlooking important details.
 His leadership style is to work collaboratively with all stakeholders to facilitate cost efficiency and maximise revenue generating opportunities in challenging circumstances.
 He is currently teaching part time at Murdoch University in Management & Governance, in the School of Business.
 He sits on a number of Board committees and joined the ESF board in 2017.
 He played a central role in establishing the Perth Eye Foundation and took over the role of Chair from Kathy Reid in November 2018.
 He is on the program advisory panel of the charity.

-Simon Martin, BCom, CA, GAICD
+Secretary: Simon Martin, BCom, CA, GAICD

 Dr Philip House AM, MBBS, FRANZCO

 Phil is a West Australian trained ophthalmologist and was one of the founding surgeons who established the Eye Surgery Foundation charity in 1990.
 He has supported the charity through pro-bono work on the board of the Perth Eye Centre and the Eye Surgery Foundation since then and continues to the current day.
 He operated at the Perth Eye Hospital for many years and served as chairman of the Perth Eye Centre board.
 He left that board in 2016 to join the Eye Surgery Foundation board and subsequently played a central role in establishing the Perth Eye Foundation charity.